 With the following characteristic parameters of the soil

 A large lag of 1.5 m has been observed between the water table behind the wall and the water table in front.
-For the anchored wall, the force in each tie road is required to be measured by using traditional methods.
-The depth of embedment is also required to be measured by using the limit state method.
+The force in each tie road must be measured using traditional methods for the anchored wall.
+The depth of embedment must also be measured using the limit state method.

 Where